 - Skin sensitivity — If your baby has sensitive skin, you may want to opt for Pampers Sensitive or cloth diapers.

 - Boy or girl — Boys tend to pee more in the front of their diaper, and for girls, pee tends to collect in the middle and back.
 Boys often have leaky pee pee diapers because their little weenies point in a certain direction and they pee with direction and… force (ever seen a girl write her name in the snow?
 Didn’t think so).
 For boys, getting a snug fit around the thighs matters a lot.

 Today, 83% of moms use disposable diapers.
 The reason is because they are so very convenient.

 [Aside: Look, every time I throw a diaper in the trash can, I feel bad, okay?
-I am otherwise a very good citizen of the earth: I recycle and compost, I take mass transit every day instead of driving, I make baby food instead of buying it in the jar… but when it came to scooping poop from a diaper into the toilet, then washing a bunch of poop-stained diapers in the washing machine (for which I had to use COINS because I rented an apartment in the City), my head started to explode.
+I am otherwise a very good citizen of the earth: I recycle and compost, I (used to) take mass transit every day instead of driving, I make baby food instead of buying it in the jar… but when it came to scooping poop from a diaper into the toilet, then washing a bunch of poop-stained diapers in the washing machine (for which I had to use COINS because I rented an apartment in the City), my head started to explode.
 I’m sorry, Mother Earth.
 I hope you’ll find it in your earthy heart to forgive me.
 I still love you.]

 As a practical matter, if you want to reduce your baby’s carbon footprint, the best way to do it is by potty training early.
 For example, if you train at 2 years instead of 3, you are saving a YEAR’S worth of diapers!
 That’s great both for Mother Earth and for your pocketbook.